 Alien invasion.
-Hatchet wielding zombies.
+Hatchet-wielding zombies.
 Donald Trump as president.
-None of these strike us much fear into most of us as the thought of having our Amazon account suspended.
-Yet each year many sellers, even exceptional sellers, go through this very thing.
+None of these strike us much fear into most of us like the thought of having our Amazon account suspended.
+Yet each year, many sellers, even exceptional sellers, go through this very thing.

-In this article I'll discuss the types of Amazon Suspensions you may face as a Seller and also how to have your suspension lifted.
+In this article I'll discuss the types of Amazon suspensions you may face as a seller and also how to have your Amazon suspension lifted.

 Types of Amazon Suspensions

-In my experience, there’s basically three types of Amazon suspensions:
+In my experience, there are basically three types of Amazon suspensions:

 - There was a misunderstanding on Amazon's end.

 In my experience, you need to exceed one of their metrics for a fairly long period of time before you actually get suspended.
-For example, in the case of ‘late shipments’ normally you will receive a warning notice if you’re late shipment rate exceeds their minimum threshold for approximately 15 days or more.
+For example, in the case of late shipments, you will normally receive a warning notice if your late shipment rate exceeds their minimum threshold for approximately 15 days or more.
 These warning notices, despite their dire verbiage, don't immediately precede a suspension.
-Normally you get suspended if you don't severely correct this metric in the next 15 days or so.
-Sometimes you will even receive TWO warning notices.
+Normally, you get suspended if you don't correct this metric in the next 15 days or so.
+Sometimes, you will even receive TWO warning notices.

 How to Appeal an Operation Metric Suspension

-There's a secret to appealing these types of suspensions and I can't believe how many people utterly screw this up.
+There's a secret to appealing these types of Amazon suspensions, and I can't believe how many people utterly screw this up.

 Here's a good template to follow:

-- Acknowledge the problem and the impact it has for customers.
+- Acknowledge the problem and the impact it has on customers.

-- Identify 3 actions you will take to correct it.
+- Identify three actions you will take to correct it.

 - Apologize and mention your dedication to Amazon's customers.

-First I would like to stress how our company fully understands the importance of uploading tracking information promptly.
+First, I would like to stress how our company fully understands the importance of uploading tracking information promptly.
 I recognize the anxiety late tracking can cause for customers.
-Immediately we will be taking actions to further improve our updating of tracking information:
+We will be taking immediate actions to further improve our updating of tracking information:

 - Each of our 5 employees will now do a daily tracking number check on Amazon Seller Central.
-Each day during our regular morning meeting we will confirm all tracking has been updated.
+Each day during our regular morning meeting, we will confirm whether all tracking has been updated.

 - We will be implementing tracking number automation.
 We will use Zapier to scrape all of our emails for tracking numbers and upload them automatically via the Amazon API.

-- In the next 2-4 weeks we will be requiring all of our drop shippers to send us tracking information within 24 hours.
+- In the next 2 to 4 weeks, we will be requiring all of our drop shippers to send us tracking information within 24 hours.
 For any suppliers unable to do this, we will no longer be offering their products through Amazon.

-If you receive an operational metric suspension you MUST identify 2-3 steps regarding how you are going to correct it.
+If you receive an operational metric suspension you MUST identify 2 to 3 steps you will take to correct it.

-One thing to keep in mind is that you want to come across as apologetic and remorseful but at the same time you do not want to admit guilt specifically if you're not guilty of the alleged infraction.
-Such an admittance could impact your chances of success if you ever needed to seek arbitration (see below).
-However, whether or not you're guilty and whether or not you admit to being guilty, neither of these should prevent you from creating an action plan to improve on your service, which is what Amazon is really looking for.
+One thing to keep in mind is that you want to come across as apologetic and remorseful but at the same time, you do not want to admit guilt specifically if you're not guilty of the alleged infraction.
+Such an admittance could impact your chances of success if you ever needed to file a lawsuit.
+However, whether or not you're guilty and whether or not you admit to being guilty, neither of these should prevent you from creating an action plan to improve your service, which is what Amazon is really looking for.

-If you KNOW that you were playing with fire, and we're talking playing with a serious flame (not soliciting some discounted reviews) Amazon is typically unforgiving and implements permanent bans which cannot be repealed.
-If you're lucky you will have the option to appeal but you may not even have this option.
-If you can appeal the suspension you may try some of the techniques outlined in Suspension Scenario #1 but the chances are good that you will not be successful.
+If you KNOW that you were playing with fire, and we're talking playing with a serious flame (not soliciting some discounted reviews) Amazon is typically unforgiving and implements permanent bans that cannot be repealed.
+If you're lucky, you will have the option to appeal, but you may not even have this option.
+If you can appeal the Amazon suspension, you may try some of the techniques outlined in Suspension Scenario #1, but chances are, you will not be successful.

-- Different address (including ship to and ship from address)
+- Use a different address (including ship to and ship from addresses)

-- Different IP AND never login to Seller Central from an IP that you've used before (almost certainly involves using a proxy).
+- Use a different IP AND never log in to Seller Central from an IP that you've used before (this almost certainly involves using a proxy).